Chip-firing based methods in the Riemann--Roch theory of directed graphs: Riemann--Roch-type equations for general digraphs

 Since $x_0$ is non-terminating, $\dist(x_0)=0$.
-Hence we have $\dist(K-x_0)=k$.
+Hence we have $\dist(C-x_0)=k$.
 Using part \emph{(i)}, we have

-As a non-terminating distribution has degree at least $\dist(\mathbf{0}_G)$, we necessarily have $\dist(K-x_0) \geq 2k$, which means $k\geq 2k$.
+As a non-terminating distribution has degree at least $\dist(\mathbf{0}_G)$, we necessarily have $\dist(C-x_0) \geq 2k$, which means $k\geq 2k$.
 This implies $k=0$. \end{proof}

-Now we give a necessary, and a necessary and sufficient condition for a strongly connected digraph to have the Riemann--Roch property.

-\begin{defn} Let us call a chip-distribution $x\in\Chip(G)$ \emph{minimally non-ter\-mi\-na\-ting}, if it is non-terminating, but for each $v\in V(G)$, $x-\mathbf{1}_v$ is terminating. \end{defn} \begin{prop} If the Riemann--Roch formula holds for a digraph $G$, then all minimally non-terminating distributions have degree $\dist(\mathbf{0}_G)$. \end{prop} \begin{proof} Suppose that the Riemann--Roch formula holds for the digraph $G$, $x\in\Chip(G)$ is non-terminating, and $\deg(x)=\dist(\mathbf{0}_G)+k$ with $k>0$.
+\begin{prop} If the Riemann--Roch formula holds for a digraph $G$, then all minimally non-terminating distributions have degree $\dist(\mathbf{0}_G)$. \end{prop} \begin{proof} Suppose that the Riemann--Roch formula holds for the digraph $G$, $x\in\Chip(G)$ is non-terminating, and $\deg(x)=\dist(\mathbf{0}_G)+k$ with $k>0$.
 We show that $x$ is not minimally non-terminating.

-From the Riemann--Roch formula, $\dist(x)-\dist(K-x)=\dist(\mathbf{0}_G)-\deg(x)$, thus $\dist(K-x)=k$.
-Since $\deg(K-x)=\dist(\mathbf{0}_G)-k$, this means that there exists a chip-distribution $a\in\Chip(G)$, $a\geq 0$, $\deg(a)=k$, such that $K-x+a$ is non-terminating, and is of degree $\dist(\mathbf{0}_G)$.
+From the Riemann--Roch formula, $\dist(x)-\dist(C-x)=\dist(\mathbf{0}_G)-\deg(x)$, thus $\dist(C-x)=k$.
+Since $\deg(C-x)=\dist(\mathbf{0}_G)-k$, this means that there exists a chip-distribution $a\in\Chip(G)$, $a\geq \mathbf{0}_G$, $\deg(a)=k$, such that $C-x+a$ is non-terminating, and is of degree $\dist(\mathbf{0}_G)$.